n01103934/Thermometer/index.md

 # Oct 23 2018
 This week I soldered my TMP006 IR temperature sensor, connected wires from my sensor to broadcom development platform and I am currently trying to get my sensor to detect my I2C address on Raspberry Pi 3.
+Based on the project schedule I am on track because it shows that week eight I have to complete the breadboard milestone which will be my midterm for this week.
+The project has not changed I still using my sensor and Raspberry Pi 3 based on my Proposal.

 # Oct 16 2018
 This week I will solder my header pins for my temperature sensor on the breadboard and connect them with my developmental platform.